jjg/jsfs/docs/journal.md

 I found a simple way to stub the `req` passed-in to `auth` that I'll use to write tests for the verbs as well.
 It feels hacky but doesn't add any dependencies so I'll just run with it for now.

+Also fixed a failing test in `jspace` calculation.

 ## 12302024
 After overthinking it, I'm just going to pass the whole request object around.